-Overtraining is a commonly used term within the fitness community to express a negative aspect toward pushing your body into potential disaster by working out too much.
+Overtraining is a commonly used term within the fitness community to express a negative aspect toward pushing your body into a potential disaster by working out too much.

 Widely disputed over the past decade, overtraining is very real and should not be ignored for many reasons.

-The problem here is that there are many people who remain extremely dedicated to working out and enjoying a healthy lifestyle that they tend to forget about proper rest time and taking care of their body as well.
+The problem here is that there are many people who remain extremely dedicated to working out and enjoying a healthy lifestyle that they tend to forget about proper rest time and taking care of their bodies as well.